Hybrid-Vector Retrieval for Visually Rich Documents: Combining Single-Vector Efficiency and Multi-Vector Accuracy: Proposed Benchmark:

 \section{Proposed Benchmark: \benchmark}

 A corpus often contains numerous documents, each spanning multiple pages.
 Thus, retrieval systems should be evaluated under two realistic settings: (i) the \textit{multi-document} setting, where relevant pages for a query may appear across documents, and (ii) the \textit{long-document} setting, where individual documents are lengthy (e.g., $>$20 pages).
-To address this, we propose \benchmark, a visual document retrieval benchmark that, to the best of our knowledge, is the first to jointly consider both settings.
+To address this, we propose \benchmark, a visual document retrieval benchmark that jointly consider both settings.